-These instructions are intended for IPython users who would like to integrate PDFgetX3 into their IPython environment.
-If you don't plan to use IPython in such way, you can safely skip this section.
+These instructions are intended for IPython users who would like to integrate PDFgetX3 and PDFgetN3 into their IPython environment.
+If you don't plan to customize IPython in such way you can safely skip this paragraph.

-When pdfgetx3 is run in an interactive mode, it starts IPython interactive shell and defines an extra %pdfgetx3 magic command within the IPython session.
+When pdfgetx3 or pdfgetn3 are run in interactive mode, they start IPython interactive shell and define an extra %pdfgetx3 and %pdfgetn3 magic commands within the IPython session.
 The IPython magic commands are not valid Python code, but work in a similar fashion as standard shell commands.
-The %pdfgetx3 magic can be thus used with the same options and arguments as if run from the shell.
-This is useful for processing more files, while preserving all plots or variables that were already created within the IPython session.
+The %pdfgetx3 and %pdfgetn3 magics can be thus used with the same options and arguments as if run from the shell.
+This is useful for processing more files, while preserving all plots or variables that were already created in an IPython session.

-The %pdfgetx3 magic command can be defined permanently so it is available in all IPython sessions.
-To make the %pdfgetx3 command permanent
+The %pdfgetx3 and %pdfgetn3 magic commands can be defined permanently so they are available in all IPython sessions.
+To set this up